rmidi001/Career-Saathi-Website/README.md

 # Career Saathi Management System

-A web-based platform to support rural students in need of financial aid and career mentorship, developed as part of Nirmaan's Education Program.
+A web-based platform to support rural students in need of financial aid and career mentorship.

 ---